soumodiptab/SEM-1-IIITH/SSD/Assignments/Assignment1/2021201086/readme.md

 ## Question 2
 ### File name : q2.sh
 #### Strategy :
-1. Using the `grep` command to find words ending with "ing" and using the options `w` for word `o` for displaying only matched words and `i` for ignoring case
+1. Using the `grep` command to find words ending with "ing" and using the options `w` for word `o` for displaying only matched words and `i` for ignoring case.
-2. Translating the output to lower case using `tr`
+2. Translating the output to lower case using `tr`.
 #### Assumptions :
 1. In output.txt all words are printed in lower-case
 #### I/O Format :